 This may be difficult but not impossible.
 A change in the foods you eat is central.

 Gradually reduce animal foods – meat, poultry, fish to a more balanced diet with increasing fresh fruits and vegetables.
-You can go to our Fiber Content of Food to get a great deal of information of fiber of various food groups.
+You can go to Fiber Content of Foods to get a great deal of information of fiber of various food groups.

 Add probiotics to your diet.
 There is no consensus yet on which are the best ones.
 There is still much research being done.
 The three types of bacteria which have been studied most are the Bifidos (Bifidobacterium), the Lactos (Lactobacillus) and streptococcus.
 You can get these in many low calorie dairy products and yogurt as well as over-the-counter pills.

 Increase prebiotics in the diet with specific foods that contain them.
 The main ones are inulin and oligofructase.
 North Americans generally have a very low consumption of these, getting most in wheat and onions.
 An easy way to add prebiotics is with a dietary supplement .

 There are no specific and right answers for every IBS patient.
 There will always be some trial and error necessary to see what is right for you.
 Still, there are some general principals that may apply to most patients.

 - Gradually reduce animal protein, especially red meat and increase the vegetables and fruit content proportionally.
 Select a balanced mix of soluble and insoluble fiber, aiming for 25-35 grams a day.
 Go to Fiber Content of Foods for specifics.